 You know your stepfather isn’t doing well, Jon.

-Shaking his head, Jon heard the words in his head in his mother’s judgy little voice.
+As Jon read the text message, he heard the words in his mother’s judgy voice.
 He could picture her eyes, the same shade of blue as his, but smaller and mean.
 Small and mean, pretty much described his mother as a person.

 It wasn’t a text he wanted to answer.

-“You’re my boy, right?” his father would ask him.
+“You’re my boy, right?” his father asked.